hiddentao/zhongwen/README.md

 # ZhongWen web app #

-This is the source code to the [http://zhongwen.co.uk] web app.
-It is for practising Mandaring writing and translation and is based on the syllabus from the [MECS study program](http://www.meridiandao.co.uk/).
+This is the source code to the [http://zhongwen.co.uk] mobile web app.
+It is for practising Mandarin writing and translation and is based on the syllabus from the [MECS study program](http://www.meridiandao.co.uk/).

 This app is built using: